Julie Power

-Julie Power (also known as Lightspeed) is a character appearing in American comic books published by Marvel Comics.
+Julie Power (also known as Mistress of Density, Rainbow Girl, Lightspeed, Starstreak, and Molecula) is a superhero appearing in American comic books published by Marvel Comics.
 Created by Louise Simonson and June Brigman, the character first appeared in Power Pack #1 (May 1984).

+Julie, alongside her siblings, are a group of young superheroes known as the Power Pack.
+The group gained their superpowers from a dying alien, with Julie gaining the ability to fly at superhuman speeds.
+(Note: The abilities of the children would be swapped throughout their history.)
+Julie would later go on to join the Avengers Academy and Future Foundation.
+She came out as bisexual in 2011, and has dated fellow superheroes Rikki Barnes and Karolina Dean.

 Publication history

 Julie Power featured in all 62 issues of Power Pack published by Marvel Comics between 1984 and 1991.
 Between issues #1 and #25 of the original Power Pack series, Julie starred as the alter-ego of the superhero Lightspeed, but her superhero codename changed to Molecula when she gained her brother Jack's powers during the course of a storyline.
 She continued as Molecula between issues #25—52 until she regained her original powers and superhero name, which she retained until Power Packs cancellation with issue #62.
 Julie later appeared in both the 1992 Power Pack Holiday Special and Power Pack vol. 2 miniseries "Peer Pressure", which was published in 2000, at some point changing her superhero name to Starstreak in the intervening years.
 During this publishing hiatus, her only appearances were brief cameos in New Warriors.

-Outside the Power Pack series of comics, she has since appeared in Runaways vol. 2, in the short-lived Runaways spin-off title Loners, and presumably as a background character when that team later appeared in the miniseries War of Kings: Darkhawk (though she is not identified specifically at any point during this series).
+Outside the Power Pack series of comics, she has since appeared in Runaways (vol. 2) and the Runaways spin-off title Loners, and as a background character when that team later appeared in the miniseries War of Kings: Darkhawk (though she is not identified specifically at any point during this series).
 Julie appeared as a regular character in Avengers Academy from issue #20 (Dec.
 2011) through its final issue #39 (Jan.
 2013).
-Julie has also appeared in several non-canon alternate continuity titles such as Exiles, Marvel Zombies vs Army of Darkness and various Power Pack miniseries aimed at younger readers.
+Julie has also appeared in several alternate continuity titles such as Exiles, Marvel Zombies vs. The Army of Darkness and various Power Pack miniseries aimed at younger readers.
+Julie appears as a main character in Future Foundation, dating Rikki Barnes, and Aromancing of Gwendolyn Poole, dating Gwen Poole.